 Operating the engine with the air cleaner/filter off can cause you or others to be burned.
-Use caution when working on the engine.
-Do not start the engine or drive the vehicle with the air cleaner/filter off, as flames may be present if the engine backfires.
+The air cleaner not only cleans the air; it helps to stop flames if the engine backfires.
+Use caution when working on the engine and do not drive with the air cleaner/filter off.

 If the air cleaner/filter is off, dirt can easily get into the engine, which could damage it.
-Always have the air cleaner/filter in place when driving.
+Always have the air cleaner/filter in place when you are driving.

-Cooling System (Engine)
+Cooling System